 Proper storage is essential to prevent damage to your jewelry.
 Here are some tips for storing your jewelry:

-- Store each piece of jewelry separately to prevent scratches and tangling.
+• Store each piece of jewelry separately to avoid scratches and tangling.

-- Avoid storing your jewelry in airtight containers, as it can cause moisture buildup.
+• Avoid storing your jewelry in airtight containers, which can cause moisture buildup.

 Traveling with Your Jewelry